GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 4

-On combining two groups of students having 30 and 40 average marks respectively in an exam, the resultant group has an average score of 34.
+Combining two groups of students with 30 and 40 average marks in an exam, the resultant group had an average score of 34.
 Find the ratio of the number of students in the first group to the number of students in the second group.

 Show Answer